demisto/content-docs/docs/integrations/dynamic-ui-fields.md

-# Advanced Integration Configuration: Parameter Order and Dynamic Features
+# Dynamic UI and Parameter Management for Integrations

 This guide outlines new features for integrations: controlling parameter order, the `engine_placeholder` field (type 23), and the `triggers` section.
 These enhancements improve user experience and enable more dynamic configuration.